 Specializing in gut health and food sensitivities because she has personal understanding of these conditions.
 Stacey also addresses blood sugar regulation, weight loss, and fertility through nutrition.
 Her depth of knowledge when it comes to meal planning, special diets, and recipe development is vast, so she is a great resource for these areas too.

-She now resides close to Kennett Square, PA with her husband, a professional mountain biker, who races for the Trestle Bridge Team of Downingtown.
+She now resides close to West Chester, PA with her husband, a professional mountain biker, who races for the Trestle Bridge Team of Downingtown.
 New mom to a son who is baby-led-weaning his way to three meals per day.
 When she is not trying to perfect her families’ diet or her client’s diets, she is developing healthy and interesting recipes.
 Known for creating some exceptionally delectable food, Stacey claims her special ingredient is love.
 Her passion for real food and real health continues to expand.

 Contact Stacey for a free 10-minute phone consult.